samliddicott/guvciew-meet4k/README.md

 (language files; image files; gnome menu entry)

-guvcview data files are stored by default to /usr/local/share setting a different prefix (--prefix=BASEDIR) during configuration will change the installation path to BASEDIR/share.
+guvcview data files are stored by default to /usr/local/share setting a different prefix (--install-prefix=BASEDIR) during configuration will change the installation path to BASEDIR/share.

 Built files, src/guvcview and data/gnome.desktop, are dependent